Central Line-Associated Bloodstream Infections (CLABSI)

 Why is it important?

-The Centers for Disease Control and Prevention estimates each year there are 41,000 blood stream infections caused by contaminated central lines in U.S. hospitals.
+Providing the best and safest care is a top priority of Johns Hopkins Medicine.
+The Centers for Disease Control and Prevention estimates each year there are 41,000 blood stream infections across pediatric and adult patients caused by contaminated central lines in U.S. hospitals.

-There are many ways healthcare workers help prevent CLABSIs, including following guidelines for careful and sterile central line insertions.
-Healthcare workers also follow evidence-based guidelines for the maintenance of central lines, and remove central lines from patients as soon as they are no longer needed.
+Healthcare workers help prevent CLABSIs in many ways, including following specific guidelines for careful and sterile central line insertions.
+These guidelines are evidence-based guidelines and recommend proper maintenance of central lines and removing central lines from patients as soon as they are no longer needed.

 How does Johns Hopkins Medicine perform?

-The benchmark is the U.S. mean national rate for central-line associated bloodstream infections as published on the Centers for Medicare & Medicaid Services’ website Hospital Compare.
+The benchmark is the U.S. mean national rate for central-line associated bloodstream infections as published on the Centers for Medicare & Medicaid Services’ website Care Compare.

 Providing the best and safest care to our patients is the top priority for Johns Hopkins Medicine.
 Part of this work includes preventing infections in the hospital, including central line associated bloodstream infections.